Announcements

 The Discovery of Wands

 As you can imagine, magic was not always formally taught or controlled.
-The sort of uncontrolled bursts of magic that young magical folk are prone to were the norm several millennia ago before wizards and witches were able to focus and control their powers.
-Those with only a weak affinity for magic were able to lead relatively normal lives, but others caused great destruction.
-Some of their actions were noticeable enough to become Muggle mythology.
+Thousands of years ago, accidental magic - uncontrolled bursts of magic - was not something only young children experienced.
+In fact, it was the norm in magical societies before wizards and witches were able to focus and control their powers.
+Those with only a weak affinity for magic were able to lead relatively normal lives, but those with greater power caused immense destruction.
+Some of their actions were even noticeable enough to become Muggle mythology.

-Primitive tools like crystals, crude wands made of little more than a hippogriff wing feather wrapped around a stick, and metal rods all allowed some to exert a level of control over their magic.
-Instead of randomly causing something to vanish when they were angry, they could instead make it happen by using their focusing item.
-Eventually, the most effective of foci, the modern wand, was created.
+Primitive tools like crystals, metal rods, or even hippogriff wing feathers wrapped around a stick all allowed some level of control over one’s magic.
+Instead of randomly causing something to vanish when they were angry, witches and wizards could instead make it happen purposefully by using their focusing item.
+Eventually, the most effective of foci (singular: “focus”), the modern wand, was created.

-A wooden shaft containing a core from a powerful magical creature, the wand allows us to focus and channel our power to achieve the desired result.
-These wands are much more advanced and focus than their predecessors.
-Now, witches and wizards can spend less time worrying that their wand will explode and more time experimenting with different spells and gestures.
+A wooden shaft made from magical wood and containing a powerful magical core, the wand allows us to focus and channel our power to achieve the desired result.
+Modern wands are a much more advanced focus than their predecessors.
+Now, witches and wizards can spend less time worrying that their wand might explode and more time experimenting with different spells and gestures.
+We will discuss wands in more detail in Lesson Three.

 The Wand-Lighting and Wand-Extinguishing Charms

-We will end today with a small talk about a simple but very useful charm: the Wand-Lighting Charm.
-As the name implies, this simple spell will allow you to illuminate the tip of your wand.
-It is one of the easiest spells to master, useful whenever you need light, and makes for some good spellcasting practice.
+And now the moment I know many of you have been anxious for: spellcasting!
+We will begin the year with a simple but very useful charm called the Wand-Lighting Charm.
+As the name implies, this spell will allow you to illuminate the tip of your wand.
+It is one of the easiest spells to master, useful whenever you need light, and makes for good spellcasting practice.

-Now, the first known use of the Wand-Lighting Charm was in the 18th century, despite how easy it is to use.
+Now, the first known use of the Wand-Lighting Charm wasn’t until the 18th century, despite how easy it is to use.
 Magical historians credit Levina Monkstanley, a Ministry of Magic employee, for its invention.
 It was first demonstrated in 1772 when Ms. Monkstanley had dropped her quill on the ground and used the spell to find it.

 Now!
 Onto the casting!